 - Start seeing the dentist by age one.
 Children should see a dentist by their first birthday and visit a dentist every 6 months for dental health education prevention of cavities, and treatment of oral health problems.

-- Ask about fluoride varnish.
-Speak to your child’s dentist or doctor about fluoride varnish, a coating that is painted on the teeth to prevent tooth decay.
+- Speak to your child’s dentist or doctor about fluoride varnish.
+Fluoride varnish is a coating that is painted on the teeth to prevent tooth decay.

 - Ask about sealants.
 Speak to your child’s dentist about dental sealants, a thin plastic layer that is put on the chewing sides of the back (molar) teeth to protect them from tooth decay.
 Sealants are usually placed on the adult molar teeth, which come into the mouth at around ages 6 and 12.